 Arrange fries on baking sheet in a single layer, being careful to not crowd the pan.

-Bake until cooked through, flipping fries about every 10-15 minutes.
+Bake sweet potatoes until they are tender, flipping fries about every 10-15 minutes.
 (If you have a convection oven, turn it on.
 It will help crisp the fries).

-Once potatoes are cooked, reduce oven temperature to warm or very low and bake until crispy.
+Once potatoes are cooked, reduce oven temperature to 200F and bake until crispy.

 Serve with aioli.

-Aioli should be used whithin 2-3 days of making it.
+- Aioli should be used within 2-3 days of making it.
 But, when in doubt, throw it out.
 It's always better to be safe than sorry when using raw eggs.